This is a replication of the Judging FAQ found on firstlegoleague.org, with edits to reflect CVR’s implementation of the FIRST LEGO League program.

 - Project: The team must complete all parts of the Project, including the identification of a real world problem related to the Challenge theme, creation of an innovative solution and sharing their research and solution with others, as well as any other season-specific requirements that may exist.

 - Core Values: The team must adhere to all Core Values throughout the event and the season.

 All candidate teams are then reviewed during a deliberative process that considers Robot Performance placement and other qualitative factors.
 Final determination of the award winner(s) is based on a vote of the full judging panel.

 2) Does FIRST LEGO League have an official policy on how teams advance to Championships from Qualifiers?

 Teams are eligible for awards and advancement only at the first official event of each qualifying level attended during season.
 In most cases, event capacity within a region limits team participation to only one qualifying event each season.
 In some cases, teams may be able to attend more than one qualifying event, but it is important to note that they do so for fun only—they would not be able to win awards or be advanced to a Championship based on performance at a second or additional event.

-The qualifier advancement policy is based on Champion’s Award criteria.
-As described above, Champion’s Award criteria require that the team, performs well in all three judged areas (Project, Robot Design and Core Values) and receives a Robot Performance score in the top 40% of official Robot rounds among other requirements.
+The qualifier advancement policy is based on Champion’s Award criteria, except the Robot Performance hurdle is the top 75% of teams at the qualifying event.
+As described above, Champion’s Award criteria require that the team performs well in all three judged areas (Project, Robot Design and Core Values) among other requirements.